josephpatrick1/casa-na-arvore/README.md

 - yarn knex:migrate or npm run knex:migrate
 - yarn knex:seed or npm run knex:seed
 - yarn dev or npm run dev

+## How to run the frontend
+- yarn install or npm install
+- yarn start or npm run start